dreisicht/renderrob/Documentation.md

 - No render device selected
 - Both devices active, but no read only
 - Both devices active, but no placeholders
-- High quality animation, but no animation denoising
+- High quality animation, but no Animation Denoising
-- Animation denoising, but exr is not selected
+- Animation Denoising, but exr is not selected
-- Single frame rendering (start and end frame have the same value), but animation denoising is activated
+- Single frame rendering (start and end frame have the same value), but Animation Denoising is activated
 - Single frame in high quality is being rendered, but Denoising is deactivated
 - Single frame being rendered, but both CPU and GPU are selected